 In the area of computational complexity we study the questions of how efficiently we can solve various computational problems, how optimal algorithms for various problems look like, what makes problems hard to solve by a computer, and where is the boundary of what can be solved efficiently.
 We focus on the study of boolean circuits, which is the standard model of computation, on communication complexity, which measures the amount of communication necessary to solve problems by several parties, on extension complexity, which is an approach to understanding intractable problems, on limits of efficient data structures.
-Our group achieved outstanding results in the area of lower bounds for various computational models, in understanding the relationship between various computational resources, in computational geometry and semidefinite programming.
-Computational complexity is the research focus of M. Koucký, Z. Dvořák, and H. Raj Tiwary.
+Our group achieved outstanding results in the area of lower bounds for various computational models, in understanding the relationship between various computational resources, and in extension complexity.
+We have also excellent results in the related field of cryptography.
+Computational complexity and cryptography is the research focus of Michal Koucký, Zdeněk Dvořák, Pavel Hubáček, and Hans Raj Tiwary.

 Hypercubes form a class of graphs that is exploited in many applications; it is also an important model of parallel computers.
 Today they serve as a tool for modeling of network computers (or users).
 A Hamiltonian path in hypercube is a Gray code that has applications in many directions, in informational retrieval, signal encoding, image processing or data compression.
 Therefore we orient our research on graph properties of hypercubes with special attention to paths covering a hypercube and study of hypercubes with faulty vertices.
-Hypercubes are among research interests of P. Gregor.
+Hypercubes are among research interests of Petr Gregor and Jiří Fink.

 R. Aharoni, M. Loebl: The Odd Case of Rota's Bases Conjecture.
 Advances in Mathematics 282 (2015) 427-442